Barabazs/autoprogram/README.rst

    :target: https://github.com/sphinx-contrib/autoprogram/actions
    :alt: Build Status

-This contrib extension, ``sphinxcontrib.autoprogram``, provides an automated way to document CLI programs.
+This is a modified fork of the contrib extension, ``sphinxcontrib.autoprogram``, which provides an automated way to document CLI programs.
 It scans ``argparse.ArgumentParser`` object, and then expands it into a set of ``.. program::`` and ``.. option::`` directives.